 U.S. Census Bureau, Commerce.

-To ensure consideration, written or on-line comments must be submitted on or before February 11, 2019.
+To ensure consideration, written comments must be submitted on or before March 23, 2020.

 Start Further Info

 Requests for additional information or copies of the information collection instrument(s) and instructions should be directed to Michael Flaherty, U.S. Census Bureau, HQ-6H051, 4600 Silver Hill Rd., Suitland, MD 20746, (301) 763-7699 (or via the internet at firstname.lastname@example.org).